 - a willingness to take on a high level of responsibility.

-Try to get work experience that will enhance your knowledge and develop skills in working with the public, particularly in a retail environment.
+Work experience that develops your skills in working with the public, particularly in a retail environment, is also useful.

-The majority of community pharmacists in the UK work in large, multiple retail chains or independent pharmacies of various sizes.
+The majority of community pharmacists work in high street pharmacies, in large, multiple retail chains or supermarkets, or independent pharmacies of various sizes.
 The remainder are employed by small or medium-sized chain stores, GP surgeries or health centres.

 Some pharmacists set up their own business.
 The advantages of self-employment include professional independence and personal satisfaction.

 Look for job vacancies at:

 - C+D Jobs - pharmacist jobs and pre-registration trainee placements